 Start your Day with the Preschool Circle Time Morning Board

 Our routine is to use the morning board about twice a week with lots of reading every day.
 The Morning Board helps cover key skills – how to read a calendar, how to tell time, count money, bible verse for the week, shape, color and number for the week.
 It includes some key life skills as well as basic math skills.
 I don’t expect any sort of mastery here – I’m just trying to introduce concepts to my son.
 During that time I also read a bible story.
 I will use various tools on the morning board for the entire year or until my son has mastered the skills.
-As a subscriber you have many of the morning board printables at the bottom of your e-mail from me.
-Click the links for the printables.
 For a complete list of our morning board printables click here: Morning Board.

 Teach Character in your at home Preschool